SPACDR

-Uncharacterized protein chromosome 7 open reading frame 61 is an asparagine-poor protein in humans encoded by the c7orf61 gene.
+Sperm acrosome developmental regulator, also known as C7orf61, is an asparagine-poor protein which in humans encoded by the SPACDR gene.
 The protein function is relatively unknown and is highly conserved in mammals.

 Gene

 Locus

 C7orf61 is located on the reverse (or negative) DNA strand and is situated in chromosome 7 (7q22.1) from base pairs 100,456,615-100,464,271 - roughly 7,656 bp.
 It has a total of 3 exons and lacks isoforms.

 mRNA

 The mRNA is approximately 1019 bp and belongs to domain of unknown function 4703 (PFAM15775).

 Protein

 In humans, the protein contains a total of 206 amino acids.
 The protein's molecular weight is 23.71 kDa and its isoelectric point is 10.41.
 DUF4703 is positioned 22-206aa of the protein.
 Neither the gene or its protein has another known alias, but can be found with high affinity in several primate species.

 Composition

 The amino acid composition of C7orf61 consists of high frequencies in leucine, serine, and charged valine.
 The protein has an unusual low frequency in asparagine, making it an asparagine-deficient protein, and contains higher frequencies of salt-bridge formations between glutamic acid, aspartic acid, lysine, and arginine.